Henry Vansittart1

 F, #130939, b. circa 1679, d.
 26 February 1757

-Lady Elizabeth Finch was born circa 1679.1 She was the daughter of Heneage Finch, 1st Earl of Aylesford and Elizabeth Banks.1 She married Robert Benson, 1st and last Baron of Bingley, son of Robert Benson and Dorothy Jenkins, on 21 December 1703 at St. Gile's-in-the-Fields Church, London, England.1 She died on 26 February 1757.1 She was buried on 11 March 1757 at Westminster Abbey, Westminster, London, England.1 Her will (dated 25 July 1737) was probated on 26 March 1757.1
+Lady Elizabeth Finch was born circa 1679.1 She was the daughter of Heneage Finch, 1st Earl of Aylesford and Elizabeth Banks.1 She married Robert Benson, 1st and last Baron of Bingley, son of Robert Benson and Dorothy Jenkins, on 21 December 1703 at St. Gile's-in-the-Fields Church, London, EnglandG.1 She died on 26 February 1757.1 She was buried on 11 March 1757 at Westminster Abbey, Westminster, London, EnglandG.1 Her will was proven (by probate) on 26 March 1757.1

-From 21 December 1703, her married name became Benson.1 As a result of her marriage, Lady Elizabeth Finch was styled as Baroness of Bingley on 21 July 1713.
+From 21 December 1703, her married name became Benson.1 After her marriage, Lady Elizabeth Finch was styled as Baroness of Bingley on 21 July 1713.
+Her last will was dated 25 July 1737.

 Child of Lady Elizabeth Finch and Robert Benson, 1st and last Baron of Bingley